-Affective Neuroscience Teacher Training focuses on teacher well-being and student well-being. the modules have been reviewed in Rita's current PhD research.
+Compassion Focused Teacher Training focuses on teacher well-being and student well-being. the modules were examined in Rita's PhD and form part of her continuing research.

 The training modules follow a scientific and practical overview of development of the young brain to adolescence and presents practical strategies from a Science of Learning and Compassion Focused theories to promote both teacher and student well-being